KL-HH/linux-course/h7_CyberSecurity course.md

 - learn how to protect your company information
 - learn how to analyse (possible) threats with some hand on exercises.

-Each lesson lasts 3 hours (with 2 x 15 min breaks)
+Each lesson lasts approximately 3 hours (with 2 x 15 min breaks)

 ## Agenda